Hakone day trip & Hakone Free Pass Explained

 Whenever I hear of someone traveling Japan, one of the places I highly recommend visiting is Hakone.
 Situated in the mountainous region of Kanagawa Prefecture, this place is a beautiful haven.
 It is a perfect day trip from Tokyo or go all in & book a relaxing week away.

-GETTING TO HAKONE
+HOW TO GET TO HAKONE

 Getting to Hakone is pretty easy from Tokyo.
 Firstly I would recommend obtaining a “Hakone Free Pass”.
 You can purchase these tickets online ahead of time, at the automated ticketing machines in train stations or at Odakyu sightseeing service centers (if you need help just ask the friendly station staff, they will know what you mean).
 In conjunction with this pass, you can also obtain other passes for area’s close to Tokyo, like Kamakura.